-The deadline for the call for papers and prototypes is October 31st 2020
+The deadline for the call for for papers for specific (open) sessions is December 31st 2020

 The deadline to submit full papers for accepted proposals is April 30th 2021